motoharu-gosuto/psvgxp/README.md

 https://github.com/motoharu-gosuto/psvgxp/blob/master/psvgxp/InstructionEncoders.cpp

 4. Having instruction encoder greatly simplifies further testing.
 Instead of tweaking single 64 bit value you can explicitly tweak different combinations of fields that you want.
-Then this value can be stored in instr_raw_ptr.
+Then this value can be stored in instr.
 You can then do extensive testing by executing single calls and tweaking different fields like this:

 ```
 std::uint64_t instr = INSTR_OP4_0x00000000_0x08000000(4, 0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0);